 The beauty of this recipe is that it can be adapted to whatever you have on hand (or can pick up nearby).
 In addition to the three essentials – lemon, ginger, and honey – you can choose 1-5 of the ingredients below for your brew.
 Here’s an overview of the benefits of each:

-Honey – Honey is used as the medium in this recipe, but it also has healing properties.
-As I mentioned in my homemade cough syrup post, a study published in the medical journal Archives of Pediatrics & Adolescent Medicine concluded that buckwheat honey worked better than dextromethorphan, the active ingredient in store-bought cough syrup.
+Honey is used as the medium in this recipe, but it also has soothing properties.
+As I mentioned in my homemade cough syrup post, a study published in the medical journal Archives of Pediatrics & Adolescent Medicine concluded that buckwheat honey helped kids (and their parents) get more sleep by easing symptoms.

-Garlic Clove (optional)– This warming herb is legendary for it’s ability to support immune function and assist the body as it clears congestion.
+This warming herb is legendary for its ability to support immune function and assist the body as it clears congestion.

-Cayenne (optional) – Contains capsaicin, which is a warming and circulation enhancing pain reliever.
+Cayenne contains capsaicin, which is a warming and circulation enhancing pain reliever.
 It reduces the amount of Substance P – a chemical pain transmitter in the body – making it helpful for sore throats. (source 1, source 2)

 How To Make Cold & Flu Brew (Lemon Ginger Tea With A Twist)

 To make this tea, choose four or more of the ingredients below and then follow the brewing instructions.

 Lemon Ginger Tea Recipe (Cold & Flu Brew)

 - 1½ cups water